JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/create-sqlite-connection/index.md

 ---

-PyCharm Professional's Database tool, courtesy of [DataGrip](https://www.jetbrains.com/datagrip/), is wonderful.
+GoLand Professional's Database tool, courtesy of [DataGrip](https://www.jetbrains.com/datagrip/), is wonderful.
 It gives you a professional-level, visual way to work with SQL development in a project.